worstcase/gumshoe/README.md

 This tool profiles I/O operations and presents statistics over time per calling stack as a flame graph or root tree.

-The tool was first created initially for internal use at Dell and source code has been released for public use under :doc:`these terms<LICENSE.rst>`.
+Gumshoe was first created initially for internal use in the Dell Cloud Manager application but source code has since been released for public use under [these terms](LICENSE.rst).

 Packages
 --------